-For more information about getting and installing an SSL certificate, refer to the documentation for your HTTP server software and to the documentation for the third-party certificate authority.
+For more information about getting and installing an SSL/TLS certificate, refer to the documentation for your HTTP server software and to the documentation for the certificate authority.
+For information about AWS Certificate Manager, see the AWS Certificate Manager User Guide.

-- Configure your distribution either to redirect HTTP requests to HTTPS or to require that viewers use HTTPS when communicating with CloudFront.
-To do this in the CloudFront console, create or update one or more cache behaviors in your distribution to have one of the following settings for Viewer Protocol Policy: - Redirect to HTTPS: If a user sends an HTTP request instead of an HTTPS request, CloudFront returns an HTTP status code of 301 (Moved Permanently) along with the new HTTPS URL.
+- To require HTTPS for communication between viewers and CloudFront, configure your distribution either to redirect viewer HTTP requests to HTTPS or to require that viewers use HTTPS when communicating with CloudFront.
+To do this in the CloudFront console, create or update one or more cache behaviors in your distribution to have one of the following settings for Viewer Protocol Policy: - Redirect to HTTPS: If a viewer sends an HTTP request instead of an HTTPS request, CloudFront returns an HTTP status code of 301 (Moved Permanently) along with the new HTTPS URL.
 The viewer then resubmits the request to CloudFront using the HTTPS URL.